webpack/webpack.js.org/src/content/configuration/dev-server.md

 };
 ```

 ## `devServer.sockPath`

 `string: '/sockjs-node'`

-The path at which to connect to the reloading socket.
+The path where to connect to the reloading socket.

 __webpack.config.js__